aws/copilot-cli/site/content/docs/developing/overrides/cdk.md

 Both options are a "break the glass" mechanism to access and configure functionality that is not surfaced by Copilot [manifests](../../manifest/overview.en.md).

 We recommend using the AWS Cloud Development Kit (CDK) overrides over [YAML patches](./yamlpatch.md) if you'd like to leverage the expressive power of a programming language.
-The CDK allows you to add safe and powerful modifications to your CloudFormation template.
+The CDK allows you to make safe and powerful modifications to your CloudFormation template.

 ## How to get started